chbrown/overdrive/README.md

 If you see a message like `The requested license is either invalid or already acquired`, you'll need to go back to your library and download a fresh ODM file.

-###### Hidden download link

-If your library doesn't show you the link to "Download MP3 audiobook" (i.e., the `.odm` file), the easiest way to get it to (re)appear is to pretend to use an OS that they do support — by editing the "User Agent" that your browser presents itself as:

-1. Install a [Chrome](https://chrome.google.com/webstore/detail/djflhoibgkdhkhhcedjiklpkjnoahfmg) or Firefox extension to customize your user agent.
-2. [Pick some mainstream value](https://techblog.willshouse.com/2012/01/03/most-common-user-agents/) for Windows or pre-Catalina.
-3. Configure your extension to use that value.
-4. Refresh your "Loans" page.

-**New** (as of 2022-02):
-you must now also click the "Do you have the OverDrive app? >" disclosure/dropdown to get the "Download MP3 audiobook" link to show up.

 ###### Dependencies